Person sitting down with US flag

 How did the evaluation work?

-The test was conducted over one month, during which email variations were sent and click through rates were tracked.
+The evaluation was conducted over one month, during which email variations were sent and click through rates were tracked.

 What was the impact?